mjf1406/worksheet-generators/README.md

 ### p3

 - screen: Classroom Screen -- a screen that displays the clock and displays shuffler.
-  - Shuffler can be run from another user session, like a phone, thene the results will apear on the screen.
+  - Shuffler can be run from another user session, like a phone, then the results will appear on the screen.
   - A timer can be set from another user session and will appear on the screen.
 - screen: Teacher screen, in-class
   - quick access to randomizer, shuffler, create a timer -- all get pushed to the Classroom Screen
-  - quick access to attendance, local chat, magnitext
+  - quick access to attendance, local chat, MagniText
   - quick access to each student to award/subtract points
     - can filter the students by group
   - can easily select multiple students